visual-framework/vf-core/components/vf-stack/README.md

 ## Variants

 We use CSS custom properties to control this vertical rhythm.
+For browsers that do not support CSS custom properties (IE 11) we provide a default value of `1rem` so that child components get some spacing.
+This value is overriden by browsers that understand CSS custom properties.

 | variant name | description                                        |
 | ------------ | -------------------------------------------------- |